Theory of fundamental causes: Key components

 By these criteria, SES is a fundamental cause for healthcare disparities.

 Previous school of thought on health disparities

-In the 19th century, the major causes of mortality were typically infectious diseases, as well as diseases that resulted from poor sanitation and crowded living conditions.
-In 1900, the top three causes of death were pneumonia, tuberculosis, and diarrhea.
-These conditions have been largely eradicated thanks to the development of antibiotics, vaccinations, sewage management systems, and improved education regarding sanitation and food handling.
-Because lower SES individuals were more likely to live in crowded, unsanitary conditions, it was thought that the improvement of these conditions would lead to an improvement in health.
-However, disparities in healthcare and health outcomes have persisted.

 Health has been linked to social class dating back to the early 19th century, when the French tracked mortality in connection with areas of poverty.
 Similarly, the English began documenting mortality by occupation in the mid-1800s.
 In the United States, more attention was paid to racial connections to health disparities up until 1973, when Evelyn M. Kitagawa and Philip Hauser published a report connecting SES to increased morbidity and mortality.